redis/redis-doc/commands/eval.md

 * Redis true reply -> Lua true boolean value.
 * Redis false reply -> Lua false boolean value.
 * Redis double reply -> Lua table with a single `score` field containing a Lua number representing the double value.
+* Redis big number reply -> Lua table with a single `big_number` field containing a Lua string representing the big number value.
+* Redis verbatim string reply -> Lua table with a single `verbatim_string` field containing a Lua table with two fields, `string` and `format`, representing the verbatim string and verbatim format respectively.
 * All the RESP2 old conversions still apply.

+Note: the big number and verbatim replies are only available in Redis 7 or greater.
+Also, presently RESP3 attributes are not supported in Lua.

 **Lua to Redis** conversion table specific for RESP3.